m4ttsch/omscs-notes-notes/computer-networks/congestion-control-streaming.md

 Sometimes, because of the way the data is compressed, the volume of data that is being sent may vary over time.
 The data may not be sent at a constant rate, yet in streaming we want smooth layout.

 Users typically have a very low tolerance for delay variation.
-It’s very annoying for a video to stop after it has started playing.
+It's very annoying for a video to stop after it has started playing.

 Users might have a low tolerance for delay, period.
 Consider your tolerance for delay when playing an online game or using a VoIP application.